 If we decide not to investigate your complaint we will write to you to explain why.
 We will send a copy of our decision to the member complained about, the Monitoring Officer (who may share it with their Standards Committee) and the Clerk (if the member belongs to a Town or Community Council).

-If we decide to investigate your complaint it will be conducted by one of the Ombudsman’s investigators.
+If we decide to investigate your complaint, it will be considered by one of our investigators.
 He or she may contact you to discuss your concerns and explain what will happen next.
-We will always write to you and the parties previously notified confirming our decision to investigate.
-At this stage the investigator will usually obtain further relevant documentary evidence, witness evidence and evidence from the accused Member.

-Each investigation varies and while it may be necessary to interview those involved, some cases may be concluded through examination of documents alone.
-We aim to complete all investigations within 12 months but most are concluded sooner.
+Each investigation varies.
+Although it may be necessary to interview the people involved, we may be able to conclude some cases by considering documents alone.
+We aim to complete all investigations within 12 months, but most are concluded sooner.
 We will keep you informed of how the investigation is progressing.
-If, for any reason, we consider it necessary to discontinue our investigation, we will write to you explaining this decision.

-If we conclude there is no evidence of a breach the Code of Conduct, we will close the investigation and provide written reasons for this decision to all parties.
+If we decide that there is no evidence of a breach the Code of Conduct, we will close the investigation and write to all parties to explain why.

-If, having reviewed the evidence, it is suggestive that a breach of the Code has occurred, the Ombudsman may determine in some circumstances that no further action is appropriate.
-The Ombudsman can once again refer the matter to the Monitoring Officer of the relevant authority to consider whether further local investigation is appropriate.
+We may determine in some circumstances that no further action is appropriate.
+We can also refer the complaint once again to the Monitoring Officer of the relevant authority to consider whether further local investigation is appropriate.

 If we decide that a complaint is justified, we may also refer it either to the Standards Committee of the relevant authority, or to a tribunal convened by the Adjudication Panel for Wales.
 Once we do that, it is up to these bodies to make a final decision about the complaint.